 - a.
-The cost and a description of the gift;

-- b.
-The date upon which the gift was made;

-- The business reason or the benefit derived or expected as a result of the gift;

-and

-- d.
-The relationship of the recipient to the taxpayer, including his/her name, title or other designation sufficient to establish such a relationship.
-(It is not necessary to record the recipient's name in certain situations; if the business relationship of the gift is clear, and it is apparent the taxpayer is not attempting to avoid the \$25-per-donee limitation.
+The cost and a description of the gift; - b.
+The date upon which the gift was made; - c.
+The business reason or the benefit derived or expected as a result of the gift; and - d.
+The relationship of the recipient to the taxpayer, including his/her name, title, or other designation sufficient to establish such a relationship. - e.
+Any item that could be considered either a gift or as entertainment is generally considered entertainment and cannot be deducted.
+However, if you give a customer packaged food or beverages you intend the customer to use at a later date, treat it as a gift.